NathanielJay/qlone/act-2.md

 1. Take a high-quality video of your object, you should rotate around your object at least 3 times, at different angles.
 Make sure to complete the rotation fully before changing the camera angle.
 2. Open [Maker World AI Scanner](https://makerworld.com/en/makerlab/ai-scanner){:target="_blank"}.
 You do not need an account to use this platform.
 3. Upload the video of your object using drag-and-drop or the import button.
+4. Select either **General Mode** or **Portrait Mode** based on the object you are scanning. and Click on **Next Step**.
+5. The software will then try to identify the target object based on the first frame of your video.
+   - If the software chose the wrong object, click on **Remove mask** and click on the areas that are not part of your object, light red dots will appear.
+   - Then click on **Add mask** and click the object you want scanned.
+You might need to select multiple areas of your model.
+Light green dots will appear and a blue outline will be created around the object.
+   - Once satisfied, click on **Create Model**.
+6. Your model will now be sent to the Queue for processing.
+An estimated wait time will be displayed.
+7. Once completed, your model will be available to see and download.
+Download as an .stl file if you want to have it 3D printed.

 **Softwares that work best when the object is rotated**